Eduard Spelterini: Ascents around the world

 In the 1880s, after having successfully made 17 ascents by himself, Spelterini began to offer commercial rides with passengers.
 In 1887, he had his first own balloon made by the Surcouf company in Paris, a gas balloon with a volume of 1,500 cubic meters, which he named "Urania".
-The first voyage with this ballon was on 5 October 1887, starting in Vienna.
+The first voyage with this balloon was on 5 October 1887, starting in Vienna.
 Subsequently, Spelterini moved to the United Kingdom, where he performed together with an American aerial acrobat going by the name of Leona Dare who would perform acrobatic acts suspended under the basket of Spelterini's balloon during the flights.
 The spectacle, but also Spelterini's often taking journalists for a ride for free ensured them favourable publicity.
 Together, they toured eastwards through Europe until Moscow, where they parted.
 Spelterini turned southwards, making ascents in Bucharest, Saloniki, and Athens, before moving to Cairo.
 After his ascents in spring 1890 over the pyramids of Giza he continued touring, first to Naples, then to Istanbul.

 In 1891, Spelterini returned to Switzerland.
 By that time, he was famous for his ballooning adventures.
 On 26 July 1891 Spelterini made his first ascent in Switzerland, starting at the Heimplatz in Zurich.
 The initial skepticism of the people vanished quickly, and his starts soon attracted crowds wherever he turned up: Zurich, Winterthur, St. Gall, Interlaken, Vevey, ...
 His endeavours also caught the attention of scientists.
-On various occasions, Spelterini made ascents with scientists solely for the purpose of conducting experiments: with physicists to study the atmosphere, with physicians to study human blood cells at low atmospheric pressure, with geologists to study the earth from above.
+On various occasions, Spelterini made ascents with scientists solely for the purpose of conducting experiments: with physicists to study the atmosphere, with physicians to study human blood cells at low atmospheric pressure, with geologists to study the Earth from above.

 Geologist Albert Heim had once proposed to Spelterini to try crossing the Alps by balloon.
 But he needed a larger balloon for such an endeavour.
-With the help of sponsors, he was able to buy the "Wega", twice as large as "Urania" with a volume of 3,260 cubic meters.
+With the help of sponsors, he was able to buy the "Wega" with a volume of 3,260 cubic meters, twice as much as the volume of "Urania".
 With it, Heim and Spelterini planned to travel from Sion in the Valais across Uri into the Grisons.
 But the winds decided otherwise.
 Despite unfavourable wind conditions, they started on 3 October 1898.
 The winds drove the balloon across Les Diablerets and then further westwards, across Lake Neuchatel and the Jura Mountains, until they descended near Besançon in France.
 Much of the trip was made at altitudes between 5000 and 6000 meters above sea level.

 In the following years, Spelterini crossed the Alps numerous times with his balloons, in all directions.
 In 1904, he spent several months in Egypt, and in 1911, he even travelled to South Africa, yet he returned each time to Switzerland.